epogrebnyak/econometrics-navigator/docs/index.rst

 for statistics and econometrics by doing two things:

 1. guide a learner through **open access textbooks** and **community knowledge** (reddit, Stack Overflow, Cross Validated, twitter threads)
-2. illustrate key topics with **minimal code examples** in open source software (Python, R, gretl or Julia).
+2. illustrate key topics with **minimal code examples** in Python, R, gretl or Julia.

 Changelog
 ---------